rule

 Text 3

+In the middle the most powerful master of all the governing heavenly bodies is situated, the burning sun.
+With its fire it heats the three worlds and with its rays it lights them.
+That sun globe, passing through the north, through the south or crossing the equator, is known differently depending its slowness, swiftness or equality of movement.
+In its rising and setting or staying up in different positions, it is making long, short or equally long days, while it, as ordained, moves through the different signs of the [astrological] zodiac beginning with the sign of Makara [Capricorn].

 In the middle is situated the most powerful master of all the heavenly bodies governing, the burning sun, that by its heat heats the three worlds and lights them by its rays.
 That sunglobe passing through the north, through the south or crossing the equator, is known differently depending on its slowness, swiftness or equality of movement.
 In its rising and setting or staying up in different positions, is it, while it as ordained moves through the different signs of the zodiac, making long days, short days or days of equal length.

-(3) In the middle is situated the most powerful master of all the heavenly bodies governing, the burning sun, that by his heat heats the three worlds and lights them by his rays; that sunglobe passing through the north and through the south or crossing the equator is known differently depending on his slowness or swiftness or equality of movement in rising and setting or staying up in different positions, as ordained moving through the different signs of the zodiac, making long days, short days or days of equal length.
 (Vedabase)

 Text 4

+When the sun enters Mesha and Tulā [Aries and Libra, or at the equinoxes], the days and nights are of an equal length.
+When it moves through the next five signs headed by Vrishabha [Taurus] the days [first] increase, while the nights shorten [for Taurus and Gemini], and then decrease by half an hour every month [depending on the latitude].

 When the sun is in the first sign and the sign counterbalancing [Mesha and Tulā, or at the equinoxes], are at that time the days and nights of an equal length, and when it moves through the five first ones headed by Taurus and Gemini do the days [at first] certainly increase and do the nights decrease by half an hour every month [depending on the latitude].

-When the sun is in the first sign and the sign counterbalancing [Mesha and Tulā, or at the equinoxes] are at that time the days and nights of an equal length, and when he moves through the five first ones headed by Taurus and Gemini do the days [at first] certainly increase and do the nights decrease by half an hour every month [depending on the latitude].
 (Vedabase)

 Text 5